gui4ini/Guini/README.md

 * `Strings`
 * `filename`: Path to files

-For instance, by providing the `filename` type, Guini will provide use the `Open->File` button in the GUI to search for the file
+For instance, by providing the `filename` type, Guini will provide use the `Open->File` button in the GUI to search for the file.

 ## Solving dependencies with `conda`